Galvanometer: Poggendorff and Thomson

 Originally, the instruments relied on the Earth's magnetic field to provide the restoring force for the compass needle.
 These were called "tangent" galvanometers and had to be oriented before use.
 Later instruments of the "astatic" type used opposing magnets to become independent of the Earth's field and would operate in any orientation.

 An early mirror galvanometer was invented in 1826 by Johann Christian Poggendorff.
 An astatic galvanometer was invented by Hermann von Helmholtz in 1849; a more sensitive version of that device, the Thomson mirror galvanometer, was patented in 1858 by William Thomson (Lord Kelvin).
 Thomson's design was able to detect very rapid current changes by using small magnets attached to a lightweight mirror, suspended by a thread, instead of a compass needle.
 The deflection of a light beam on the mirror greatly magnified the deflection induced by small currents.
 Alternatively, the deflection of the suspended magnets could be observed directly through a microscope.

 Georg Ohm

-The ability to measure quantitatively voltage and current allowed Georg Ohm, in 1827, to formulate Ohm's Law – that the voltage across a conductor is directly proportional to the current through it.
+The ability to measure voltage and current quantitatively allowed Georg Ohm, in 1827, to formulate Ohm's law – that the voltage across a conductor is directly proportional to the current through it.